 Review of Thryve Science

-Many researchers are working to understand the connection between the bacteria in the gut and human health.
+Many researchers are working to understand the connection between the bacteria in the gut and human health in real time.
 However, microbiome research is extremely complicated and there are still many unanswered questions.

 There is solid evidence showing that probiotic supplements can help balance a person’s microbiome by introducing good bacteria into the gut.
 This may lead to a variety of physical health and mental health benefits.
 However, there are still a lot of things we don’t know about the microbiome and using probiotic supplements.
 Below is a quick review of what is known and what needs more research, published in the British Medical Journal in 2018.